OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 ## Design and deployment

-- `/analytics/` uses the existing MkDocs custom theme and its light/dark tokens.
-  Metric/comparison cards, daily line and monthly bar charts (inline SVG), audience rankings and accessible tables are server-rendered from the same validated report as `/analytics/data.json`.
-No authenticated report request or token reaches the browser.
-Analytics-page JavaScript only switches charts and updates the three-day stale notice; existing site tracking is separate.
+- `/analytics/` is a compact report workspace: Overview, Acquisition, Countries, Devices and Pages.
+It uses OSL's shared light/dark tokens, native SVG charts and accessible HTML tables, with no chart-library or remote dashboard embed.
+  The 30-day fallback is server-rendered.
+JavaScript reads the same validated public report embedded with safe JSON escaping; it makes no network requests.
-  Without JavaScript, both charts and their expandable tables remain usable.
+  Without JavaScript, the 30-day figures, monthly history and dimension tables remain available.
+Existing site tracking is separate.
 - `scripts/analytics/export.py` uses Google's Python GA4 Data API client.
-A small filtered report discovers the property's IANA timezone from response metadata; no Admin API or manually synchronized timezone variable is needed.
+A small filtered report discovers the property's IANA timezone from response metadata.
+It queries **7, 30 and 90 completed days**, each with its own dimensionless summary, immediately preceding equal-length summary, current/previous daily metric series, and four current-period breakdowns.
-  The next query requests `screenPageViews`, `activeUsers`, and `sessions` without dimensions across the entire 30-day window ending yesterday.
-The third query requests `screenPageViews` by `yearMonth` for the prior 12 completed months.
-Then it queries the preceding 30 days as a separate dimensionless summary, daily `screenPageViews` by `date`, and country, device and channel breakdowns for the current 30-day window: eight reports plus any pagination.
-  Both headline active-user totals are whole-period queries, never sums.
+  Monthly pageviews cover the prior 12 completed calendar months independently of the selected window.
+This is 26 requests before pagination, not 26 browser calls.
+Every summary's active-user count is queried independently; daily users are never summed into a period total.
+No Admin API or timezone variable is needed.
 - Every request applies an exact, case-insensitive `hostName` allowlist AND `platform = web`.
 Never put previews, localhost or unrelated domains in the allowlist.
 Hostnames are not inferred from the property, URL, or site tag.